-The Foreign Exchange Act provides for several general exceptions.
-Commercial banks are provided with a general exemption from certain provisions of the Foreign Exchange Act and consequently the capital controls.
-Accordingly commercial banks, savings banks and credit institutions operating under a FME licence, are exempt from restrictions on borrowing and lending between national and foreign parties, the restriction on assuming liability for payments between national and foreign parties, and the requirement to repatriate all foreign currency.

-In addition to the general exemptions, the Foreign Exchange Act provides for specific exemptions from the restrictions of the legislation, subject to the Central Bank's approval.
-Such exemptions have to be applied for to the Central Bank where the process can take an estimated 6-8 weeks.
+The Foreign Exchange Act provides for several statutory exemptions.
+For example, certain financial institutions are provided with an exemption from certain provisions of the Capital Controls.
+Accordingly, commercial banks, savings banks and credit institutions operating under a licence issued by the FME are, among other things, exempt from restrictions on borrowing and lending between resident and non-resident parties, the restriction on assuming liability for payments between resident and non-resident parties and the requirement to repatriate all foreign currency.
+In addition to the statutory exemptions, the Foreign Exchange Act sets forth the mechanics for obtaining specific exemptions from the Capital Controls, upon application to, and subject to the approval of, the Icelandic Central Bank.